flexits/flexits.github.io/_posts/2021-10-22-flash-cards.md

 This is a Windows Forms app, but it's styled in a slightly fancier way.
 Inheritance is used extensively to prevent code duplication in the forms and custom controls.

 Localization strings are stored in resources and accessed via ResourceManager.
-The cards are stored in an SQLite database that is object-mapped by Dapper.
+The cards are stored in an SQLite database that is object-mapped by *Dapper*.
 Import/export is done through plain text JSON files with a custom extension.
-The color palette was chosen with help of [Coolors](https://coolors.co/).
+The color palette was chosen with help of *[Coolors](https://coolors.co/)*.

 This is an example of my early coding and contains certain errors in both architecture and implementation, I believe.
 The project structure itself is messy too (models, database access layer, localization service – everything resides in the root folder).